DropFan/onesignal-server-api/README.md

 # OneSignal-server-API
 OneSignal server API wrapper for PHP.
+No third-party dependency.

+There are several packages for OneSignal, but some rely on third-party library or certain framework components.
+That's reason of this project.

+I will take time to complete these in a few days.

 [OneSignal API Documention](https://documentation.onesignal.com/reference)